 - You can send messages with your payments, making Venmo both a social and financial experience.

-Venmo has been criticized for privacy issues over the visibility of payments and transaction records.
-The app has upgraded privacy options, but you may need to review your settings to assure that your records are not accessible.
+Pro tip: Venmo has been criticized for privacy issues over the visibility of payments and transaction records.
+The app has upgraded privacy options, but you may need to review your settings to ensure that your records are not accessible.
 The default privacy setting often lets everyone you’ve transferred money to in the past view your transactions, and you may not want your friends and family to see every Venmo transfer you make.
 Venmo transfers also cannot be canceled.

 How Does Venmo Compare to Other Payment Apps